bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

     Keccak[c] = Sponge[Keccak-f[1600], pad10*1, 1600-c]

-The reason five different primitives are used is to ensure domain separation, which is crucial for security.
+The reason five different primitives are used is to ensure domain separation, which is crucial for security, cf. {{hashToCurve}} §2.2.5.
 Additionally, a smaller sponge capacity is used for performance where permissable by the security requirements.

 # Serialization